sudhipv/sum_of_sigmoid/README.md

 ### This repository contains the codes to carry out Bayesian parameter estimation and predictions for the sum of sigmoid model of infection rate.

-The journal article associated with the code is submitted to PLOS-One and will be available soon online.
+The journal article associated with the code is submitted to PLOS-One and will be available online soon.

 ### REPO STRUCTURE